MackHeller/project-team-24-public/deliverables/iteration-01.plan.md

 ## Process

-Introduction
-These are the preliminary group meetings group 24 had to discuss our csc301 group project.
-We had many additional discussions on Slack; a social network application.
-TODO

-#### Roles & responsibilities TODO
+#### Roles & responsibilities

-Initial Roles
+Initial Roles:
-Dylan: Has most front end experience of all of us, so will focus on front-end but will do a bit of everything.

-Mack: We’re all going to do QA, but Mack will check over it and make sure everything is standardized since he has industry experience with it.
+Dylan: Has the most front end experience in our team, so his role within the team will be that of the designated front-end developer.
+In addition to writing the front-end implementation, he will also be the individual that other members go to when questions arise concerning the front-end.

+Mack: In addition to being a general developer, Mack will be the primary quality assurance specialist of the team.
+His task will be to go through the code to make sure that quality requirements are fulfilled.

 Freddy: Will focus on gamification and level design.
-The goal is to try to make it more engaging and built pre-set puzzles for students to solve and learn concepts.

-Maria and Herman: Focus on back-end.
+The primary goal of this project is education, but a large part of effective education is engagement; it is for this purpose that Freddy will be given the task of creating engaging and interesting level designs and game features.

+Maria and Herman: Maria and Herman will be the dedicated developers for this project.
+Focusing mainly on the implementation of the project but occasionally moving into other areas if help is needed.

 #### Events

-Please describe the meetings you planning to have:
- * When and where?
-In-person or online?
- * What's the purpose of each meeting?
+	The current plan regarding events is to have, at minimum, one face-to-face meeting weekly and to make use of Slack (a team communication application) on a consistent bases.
+If a face-to-face meeting is not possible then an online meeting can be held in the form of a group call.
+In general, the purpose of these meetings is to go over what has been done and assign general tasks to be completed by the next meeting time.
+The meetings will also be a knowledge sharing period where team members can help solve any issues of concern other members are having.
+Smaller decisions will be handled in the group chat over Slack.

 #### Artifacts

-Please describe the artifacts that you will produce in order to organize and keep track of your team's progress.
-For example:
- * To-do lists, burndown chart, schedule, etc.
- * If you include charts/diagrams, make sure to explain what they represent.
- * If you're maintaining a to-do list, make sure to mention which tool you're using, how you are prioritizing items and how items get assigned to team members.
+	Our team will make use of several applications for team organization and task distribution.
+For team organization we will make use of Slack(the team communications application); decisions made over Slack will likely be on topics not concerning direct implementation but more so on scheduling and other team issues.
+General brainstorming and info aggregation will be handled by the use of google docs.
+The group editing allowed by google docs will also assist during weekly meetings if we unable to meet face-to-face. for assigning tasks and tracking progress we will make use of a to-do list, primarily over the tool Trello.
+The Trello interface is composed of a project backlog, a blocked task list, an in-progress task list, tasks to be tested, tasks which are completed, and lastly tasks which have been merged and pushed.
+The assignment of these tasks, and their associated priority, will be carried out during either the group meetings or over Slack.

  - This was our Google doc for brainstorming projects: https://docs.google.com/document/d/1tk2mM-Xtwt5FsJttGMynXladwTwrXXg8JyssoEF-3R4/edit#heading=h.yf78gz76xn9u